 Further information, guidance and an online application for is available on the National Lottery Community Fund website.

-Applications may be made at any time up to Wednesday 17 December 2025 and will be assessed on an ongoing basis.
 Please note that a 2-stage application process applies to the Fund.
 After a first-stage application has been made, the National Lottery will inform applicants if they’ve successfully progressed to the second and final stage within 12 weeks, with a final decision made around 4 months after the 2nd stage application has been submitted.